ErikHasselwander/airdropper/readme.md

 5. Install the only prerequisite py-algo-sdk by running the command `pip install py-algorand-sdk` (or `pip3 install py-algorand-sdk`)
 5. Run the script using `py sender.py` (or `python3 sender.py`)
 6. Follow the prompts in your terminal.

+# How do I interpret the output .csv files?
+It is quite simple. missing_optin.csv will show all the transactions that were ignored due to missing optins. pending_transactions.csv show what transactions the bot instends to send, and also a header-row which contains what group they are inside of.
+Once the script is run final_output.csv will show what groups failed and what groups succeeded, and you then corroborate this against the pending_transactions.csv to see which tx's need to be manually sent.

+This is so far untested for actually sending transactions.
+Please reach out to me on discord, Swaggelwander#7655, if there are any issues.
+Always test scripts before running them hot.
+Also big thanks to the WAGEROO team who incentivized this project with their first tech bounty!